 Aside from selling personal items, you can also consider additional income methods like part-time jobs (aka “side hustles”).
 A few of the popular side income options that I’ve heard from people as a financial coach are:

-- Drive with Uber.
+- Drive with a ridesharing service.
 How much you can make depends on where you live and how busy the area is, but almost everywhere you can make at least a few hundred dollars per week driving people around.
 Of course, you need a car to do this, but most of us do have something to drive.

 - Deliver pizzas.
 Sure, it may not be fancy but it is a great way to get extra income.
 Besides the normal pay, you can also make quite a lot of money in tips.
 I know people who have easily added another $1,000 each month to their income by delivering pizzas a couple of nights per week.